larskanis/eventbox/README.md

 ### Data races

 Most thread abstractions don't do deeper checks for wrong usage of data.
-In particular they don't protect from data races.
+In particular they don't protect from data races like Eventbox does.
 Ruby doesn't (yet) have mechanisms to bind objects to threads, so that there's no builtin safety.

 ### Blocking and non-blocking scope